What is Translation Memory? Complete Guide to TM [2026]

 Apply negative match adjustments to older TM entries:

-Entries > 2 years: -5% match score Entries > 5 years: -10% match score Entries > 10 years: -20% match score This prioritizes recent, likely more accurate translations.
+Entries > 2 years: -5% match score Entries > 5 years: -10% match score Entries > 10 years: -20% match score This prioritizes recent translations, which are more likely to be accurate.

 4. Organize by Project and Domain